-focus of the charity reduces donation levels by 9.3 percentage points.
-Model (2) allows further investigation of where the discrimination is significant.
+Is the discrimination by Christians against the LGBTQ charity significant?
+Across all priming conditions, the answer is yes, but only at the 10% level.
+This is estimated by the coefficient in model (1) on LGBTQ, a dummy variable equal to one if the subject is in any of the LGBTQ treatments, which implies the LGBTQ focus of the charity reduces donation levels by 9.35 percentage points.
+Model (2) allows further investigation of where this discrimination is significant.
 When neither Jesus nor God are primed, it is not: this is determined by the insignificance of the coefficient on LGBTQ Control.
 The significance of discrimination when God is primed is examined by a linear restriction test comparing General God versus LGBTQ God.
-A p-value of 0.36 indicates discrimination is not significant across the God treatments.
-However, when Jesus is primed discrimination is found to be weakly significant, according to a linear restriction test comparing the coefficients on General Jesus and LGBTQ Jesus (p=0.067).
+A p-value of 0.366 indicates discrimination is not significant across the God treatments.
+However, when Jesus is primed discrimination is found to be weakly significant, according to a linear restriction test comparing the coefficients on General Jesus and LGBTQ Jesus (p=0.065).

-A further question is whether either the Jesus or God primes increase the level of discrimination, relative to the levels in the control treatments.
+I next examine Hypotheses 4 and 5: whether either the Jesus or God primes increase the level of discrimination, relative to the levels in the control treatments.
 This is addressed in model (3), which includes the variables Jesus, God and LGBTQ, as well as LGBTQ Jesus and LGBTQ God, which are now interpretable as interaction terms.
 The coefficients on Jesus and God here represent the effects of priming Jesus and God specifically when subjects are matched with the general charity, while the coefficient on LGBTQ represents the effect of the recipient being the LGBTQ charity rather than the general charity for subjects in the Control treatments.
-The coefficient on LGBTQ increases if Jesus is primed, while the coefficient on LGBTQ God now estimates how much this effect of the charity being LGBTQ increases if Jesus is primed, while the coefficient on LGBTQ God now estimates how much it increases if God is primed.
+The coefficient on LGBTQ Jesus now estimates how much this effect of the charity being LGBTQ increases if Jesus is primed, while the coefficient on LGBTQ God now estimates how much it increases if God is primed.
 Neither variable is significant, indicating that discrimination is not significantly stronger in either the Jesus or the God treatments than it is in the Control treatments.
+This provides the next two results.